fertilecrescent/notes-app/README.md

 # notes-app
 A fullstack node.js web app for taking notes

-You can find the live aplication hosted at this [link](https://notes-app-api-service.onrender.com)
+You can find the live aplication hosted at this [link](https://notes-app-api-service.onrender.com) (it might take about 30 seconds for the server to wake up when accessing the link).

 ## Demonstration
 The entry point to the application is a list of all of the user's folders